Vararg97/poggersmod/README.md

 # poggersmod
-Everything that i thought was needed in minecraft.
+Everything that I thought was needed in minecraft.
 Work in progress - More changes coming!